North American P-51 Mustang: Pilot observations

 Chief Naval Test Pilot and C.O.
 Captured Enemy Aircraft Flight Capt.
-Eric Brown, CBE, DSC, AFC, RN, tested the Mustang at RAE Farnborough in March 1944 and noted:
+Eric Brown, RN, tested the Mustang at RAE Farnborough in March 1944 and noted:

-The U.S. Air Forces, Flight Test Engineering, assessed the Mustang B on 24 April 1944 thus:
+The US Air Forces, Flight Test Engineering, assessed the Mustang B on 24 April 1944 thus:

 Kurt Bühligen, the third-highest scoring German fighter pilot of World War II's Western Front (with 112 confirmed victories, three against Mustangs), later stated:

 German fighter ace Heinz Bär said that the P-51:

 After World War II

 In the aftermath of World War II, the USAAF consolidated much of its wartime combat force and selected the P-51 as a "standard" piston-engined fighter, while other types, such as the P-38 and P-47, were withdrawn or given substantially reduced roles.
 As the more advanced (P-80 and P-84) jet fighters were introduced, the P-51 was also relegated to secondary duties.

 In 1947, the newly formed USAF Strategic Air Command employed Mustangs alongside F-6 Mustangs and F-82 Twin Mustangs, due to their range capabilities.
 In 1948, the designation P-51 (P for pursuit) was changed to F-51 (F for fighter) and the existing F designator for photographic reconnaissance aircraft was dropped because of a new designation scheme throughout the USAF.
 Aircraft still in service in the USAF or Air National Guard (ANG) when the system was changed included: F-51B, F-51D, F-51K, RF-51D (formerly F-6D), RF-51K (formerly F-6K) and TRF-51D (two-seat trainer conversions of F-6Ds).
 They remained in service from 1946 through 1951.
 By 1950, although Mustangs continued in service with the USAF after the war, the majority of the USAF's Mustangs had become surplus to requirements and placed in storage, while some were transferred to the Air Force Reserve and the ANG.